abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ### Content projection (Slots)

 **Content projection** is a pattern in which you `insert, or project`, the content you want to use inside another component.
-For example, you could have a Card component that accepts content provided by another component.

 > This pattern is used as a replacement for using `properties/props` to pass data from a parent component to a child component and add special handling for the content based on the `properties/props`.
 >